rudidude86/gura-lang.github.io/documents/Module.md

 * Functions defined in a module file are marked as public and are accessible from outside.
   If necessary, you can put `:private` attribute in a function assignment to encapsulate it inside the file.
-* Variables defined in a module file are marked as private and would cause an error with an access from outer scope.
+* Variables defined in a module file are marked as private and would cause an error for an access from outer scope.
   You have to put `:public` attribute in a variable assignment to make it public.

-As a script module file is a usual script, you can write any script codes other than function and variable assignments.
+As a script module file is not different to a usual script file, it can contain any expressions as well other than assignment expressions of function and variable.
-These codes are evaluated once, when `import()` function is called.
+These expressions are evaluated once, when `import()` function is called.

-If a script file is imported as a module, a global variable `__name__` holds its own module name, and otherwise, it is set to a string `'__main__'`.
+If a script file is imported as a module, a global variable `__name__` holds its own module name.
+For instance, a script in `foo.gura` sees the variable with a value `'foo'` when imported.
+If a script file is parsed by the interpreter firsthand, the variable is set to `'__main__'`.
 Utilizing this feature, you can write a script in a module file to test its own functions like below:

     func() = { /* body */ }